Match Game: Match Game (Canada)

+First ABC revival (2016–21)

+The first of ten 60-minute episodes of another revival of Match Game premiered on ABC (which had previously aired the 1990 version) on June 26, 2016.
+Alec Baldwin served as host and executive producer.
+The show aired as part of ABC's "Sunday Fun and Games" block alongside the returning Celebrity Family Feud and The $100,000 Pyramid.
+It also marked the series' return to New York, having taped there during the 1960s.
+On August 4, 2016, ABC renewed Match Game for a second season.

 Gameplay was similar to the 1973–79 version, featuring two full games, each with two new contestants.
-Each game is self-contained, with two questions per contestant; the winner advances to the Super Match.
-If the score was tied after two rounds, a tiebreaker round with all stars was played; if the tie persisted, a sudden-death tiebreaker was played.
+Each game is self-contained, with two questions per contestant, the winner advances to the Super Match.
+If the score was tied after two rounds, a tiebreaker round with all stars was played, if the tie persisted, a sudden-death tiebreaker was played.
 Values for the audience match portion of the bonus game were $5,000, $3,000, and $2,000, with $1,000 awarded for not matching any of the top three answers.
 The contestant then selected a celebrity for the head-to-head match, which multiplied the audience match winnings by five if successful, for a potential top prize of $25,000.

 On many episodes, answers deemed inappropriate for broadcast were edited out with comical effects, including a slide whistle sound effect dubbed over the audible answer in place of the usual bleep censor.
 In addition, the answer card and celebrity's mouth could be blurred or pixelated.

 The show was picked up to fill ABC's winter programming schedule on January 4, 2017.

 On April 2, 2017, the show began to be used as a mid-season replacement on Sunday evenings with newly produced episodes filling in for three weeks to replace the canceled period drama/sci-fi series Time After Time before the start of May sweeps, when extended season finales and awards ceremonies fill out the remainder of the season.

 On August 6, 2017, ABC announced that Match Game was renewed for a third season, which later premiered on January 9, 2018.
 Season four of the show debuted in June 2019.
 On November 20, 2019, the series was renewed for a fifth season, which premiered on May 31, 2020.
-After the last series of episodes aired over summer 2020 and July 2021, ABC confirmed in April 2022 that the series had been cancelled; the decision was made before Baldwin fatally shot a crew member on the set of the film Rust in October 2021.
+After the last series of episodes aired over summer 2020 and July 2021, ABC confirmed in April 2022 that the series had been cancelled; the decision was made before Baldwin was involved in an accidental shooting of a crew member on the set of the film Rust in October 2021.

+Second ABC revival (2025)

+On April 29, 2025, ABC announced that it would premiere a second prime time revival of Match Game, hosted by Canadian comedian and actor Martin Short, and filmed in Montreal, Quebec.
+Short also serves as an executive producer.
+The revival premiered on July 23, 2025.